Bhagavad Geeta: Chapter 2, Verses 1–6

 yāneva hatvā na jijīviṣāma-

-This is where Arjuna shows a little bit of doubt and starts expressing he is confused as to what is right.
+This is where Arjuna shows a little bit of doubt.
+He starts expressing his confusion as to what is right.
 He is not sure and he confesses that to Krishna.
 He doesn’t know which is better, to win or lose.
-As if they lose, he will feel terrible for not defeating those who have taken the wrong side of Dhritarashtra and if they win after killing them, he would feel terrible to have slain all these noble teachers and elders and not desire to live.
+If they lose, he will feel terrible for not defeating those on the wrong side.
+On the other hand, if they win, he would feel terrible.
+He would regret having slain all these noble teachers and elders.
+He would not want to live.

-When one is unsure of one’s thoughts and doesn’t know what the right thing to do is, he/she should at some point admit the confusion and give some space for someone to help.
-Arjuna, in a very timely way, sought the help of Sri Krishna.
-Sri Krishna methodically lays out the Knowledge to Arjuna from this point on, to clear all of his doubts and remove his ignorance.
+When one is unsure of one’s thoughts, it is important to recognize the uncertainty.
+At some point, admit the confusion and allow space for someone to help.
+Arjuna, in a very timely way, sought the help of Shri Krishna.
+Shri Krishna begins to lay out the Knowledge clearly to Arjuna.
+He does this to tackle all of his doubts and remove his ignorance.

 RELATED POSTS